-The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
-The Company's condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States (GAAP).
+The accompanying condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States (GAAP) and include the accounts of the Company and its wholly-owned subsidiaries.
+Certain prior period amounts have been reclassified to conform to current period presentation.